truenas/documentation/content/CORE/CORETutorials/Services/ConfiguringSNMP.md

 ## Checking the Management Information Bases (MIBs) Directory

 Locate available Management Information Bases (MIBs).
 Go to <file>/usr/local/share/snmp/mibs</file>.
 This directory contains many files routinely added or removed from the directory.
 Check the directory on your system.
-Click **Shell** and enter command `ls /usr/local/share/snmp/mibs`.
+Open the shell and enter command `ls /usr/local/share/snmp/mibs`.
 Here is a sample of the directory contents:

 ![ServicesSNMPMibSample](/images/CORE/Services/ServicesSNMPMibSample.png "Services SNMP Mib Sample")